Youngstown State plays Cleveland State in Horizon League Tournament - WTOP News

 Youngstown, Ohio; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Youngstown State squares off against Cleveland State in the Horizon League Tournament.
+BOTTOM LINE: Youngstown State plays in the Horizon League Tournament against Cleveland State.

 The Penguins have gone 14-6 against Horizon League opponents, with an 8-3 record in non-conference play.
-Youngstown State leads the Horizon League with 26.0 defensive rebounds per game led by Damiree Burns averaging 7.9.
+Youngstown State scores 81.5 points and has outscored opponents by 11.0 points per game.

-The Vikings are 12-9 against Horizon League teams.
-Cleveland State ranks sixth in the Horizon League shooting 33.6% from 3-point range.
+The Vikings’ record in Horizon League play is 12-9.
+Cleveland State is 5-3 in games decided by 3 points or fewer.

-Youngstown State averages 8.9 made 3-pointers per game, 2.4 more made shots than the 6.5 per game Cleveland State gives up.
-Cleveland State averages 6.6 made 3-pointers per game this season, 0.9 fewer makes per game than Youngstown State gives up.
+Youngstown State is shooting 45.1% from the field this season, 0.7 percentage points lower than the 45.8% Cleveland State allows to opponents.
+Cleveland State scores 5.7 more points per game (76.2) than Youngstown State allows (70.5).

 Tristan Enaruna is averaging 20 points and 6.5 rebounds for the Vikings.
-Tujautae Williams is averaging 11.8 points and 5.4 rebounds while shooting 58.0% over the past 10 games.
+Tujautae Williams is averaging 11.8 points over the last 10 games.

 LAST 10 GAMES: Penguins: 7-3, averaging 81.2 points, 40.3 rebounds, 13.6 assists, 6.2 steals and 4.6 blocks per game while shooting 42.6% from the field.
 Their opponents have averaged 73.2 points per game.